-- Created between March 1, 1975 and November 6, 1986, inclusive. - The corporation owns qualified property. - The only stockholders of the corporation are parents and their children.
+- Created between March 1, 1975 and November 6, 1986, inclusive. - The only real property owned by the corporation is qualified property. - The only stockholders of the corporation are parents and their children.

 Qualified Property.
 This bill provides that, for purposes of this exclusion, "qualified property" is a parcel of land that satisfies both of the following requirements: